ender-js/Ender/README.md

 One last thing
 --------------
 We would love to hear how you're using ender or why you're not.
 What you love... what you hate...
 And we would love all the help we can get!
 Got a great idea?
-Open an issue, submit a pull request, or message us on twitter ([@ded](http://twitter.com/ded) and [@fat](http://twitter.com/fat))!
+Open an issue, submit a pull request, or [message us on twitter](http://twitter.com/intent/tweet?text=@fat%20@ded%20-%20I'm%20using%20ender.%20Check%20it%20out%20at%20http://)!

 License
 -------
-Ender (the wrapper) is licensed under MIT - *copyright 2011 Dustin Diaz & Jacob Thornton*
+Ender is licensed under MIT - *copyright 2011 Dustin Diaz & Jacob Thornton*

 For the individual modules, see their respective licenses.